One of the most ambitious SEO campaigns ever.

 These sound like a subtopic of optimizing your LinkedIn profile to generate more business for an average person.

+But if you Google each keyword.
 You’ll see that all of the pages are optimized for one keyword or the other.
+Never both.

+There isn’t a single page ranking for both LinkedIn headline examples and Linkedin summary examples.
 This means if you tried to rank for both keywords with one page, you wouldn’t rank either.
+And the people that do manual keyword research are guessing.

-Again, and again and again.
+They’re just guessing!
+Again, again and again.
+From the gut.

-The keyword researcher’s only job is to find all of the keywords that are being searched by qualified traffic anywhere in the funnel.
+Because the keyword research process is algorithmically driven, the keyword researcher’s only job is to find all of the keywords that are being searched by qualified traffic anywhere in the funnel.

-ClusterAi transforms keyword research from a time consuming, tedious guessing process
+ClusterAi transforms keyword research from a time consuming, tedious guessing process to a vocabulary exercise.
+Let’s walk through the process.

 ClusterAi simplifies how you do keyword research, no SEO skills needed